rootstrap/blog/content/Consumer Privacy Regulations CCPA and GDPR - Pablo Blanco.md

 world.
 Achieving compliance is important and will save your company money, time, and a potentially negative reputation.
-To comply with these regulations can be hard work, and you need to be able to identify content related data subject, classify and protect consumer data, and sometimes even delete upon request.
+To comply with these regulations can be hard work, and you need to be able to identify content related to the data subject, classify and protect consumer data, and sometimes even delete upon request.
 But there is some light at the end of the tunnel, if you get your business prepared for this kind of regulation, you will get a competitive advantage and it will be easy to get ready for new regulations as there are many